How To Use tar Command Through Network Over SSH Session

 Password:

-$ tar zcf - /data2/ | gpg -e | ssh vivek@nas03 'cat - > data2-dd-mm-yyyy.tar.gz.gpg'
+In this example archive /data2/ with gpg:$ tar zcf - /data2/ | gpg -e | ssh vivek@nas03 'cat - > data2-dd-mm-yyyy.tar.gz.gpg'

 Please note that you may get an error that read as follows with ssh command when using with sudo or any other command that needs a pseudo-terminal allocation: